irfanalamt/sentient-node-blog/posts/dino-t-rex.md

 But hey, at least you'll be able to make up for it with your **killer chomping power**.
 T-Rexes had some of the strongest jaws ever recorded, so if you ever find yourself in a pinch, you can just chomp your way out of it.
 Just be prepared to go it alone - T-Rexes were **solitary creatures**, so you won't have any dinosaur BFFs to hang out with.

-So there you have it, a glimpse into the thrilling life of a T-Rex.
-Good luck on your journey.
+⚡there you have it, a glimpse into the thrilling life of a T-Rex.